MediaComem/comem-archioweb/subjects/node/README.md

 hello('World');
 ```

-This will log the platform on which you are running:
+This will log your platform:

 ```bash
 $> node script.mjs